GlobalEcologyLab/CurrentBiology_2019_ClimateStability/climate_stability_code.md

 }

 # Subset the directories based on these values
-# return 21 positions - 10 either side of the median.
-# length(P10) = 21, so a subset of P25 needs to equal 21
 P25Sub <- paste0("P", sub("\\.0", "", as.character(
   timePercP25[c(which(timePercP25 == median(timePercP25))-10):c(which(timePercP25 == median(timePercP25))+10)]*100)))
 P25Sub